toptutoring/toptutoring/README.md

 ## Dig Deeper

-[Checkout our wiki](https://github.com/plexmate/toptutoring/wiki) for a more detailed installation guide as well as in depth explanation of our code and process.
+[Check out our wiki](https://github.com/plexmate/toptutoring/wiki) for a more detailed installation guide as well as in depth explanation of our code and process.